google/pam-cryptsetup/README.md

 decypted the disk successfully previously.

 # Module Configuration
-When adding this module to an authentication stack, it is recommended to use either the auth [default=ignore] or auth optional flags and to place its entry at the very end of the auth module sequence, as one probably doesn't want authentication of a user hinging on a module that doesn't actually provide any.
+When adding this module to an authentication stack, it is recommended to use either the '[default=ignore]' or 'optional' flags and to place the entry for the module at the very end of the PAM config file sequence, as one probably doesn't want authentication of a user hinging on a module that doesn't provide any.

 ## Arguments:
 * `crypt_name=<container>` (Required): Name of encrypted /dev/mapper based container to probe.